jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 It's a lot easier to appreciate what you have, the people around you, the little moments, and the good times when you realize how much you have without having much at all.

-[This is the power of gratitude](/6-reasons-to-be-grateful/)&nbsp;and it's a from this type of childhood.&nbsp;
+[This is the power of gratitude](/6-reasons-to-be-grateful/) and it's a from this type of childhood.

 ### You know that money doesn't buy happiness